Portfolio

 Twelve Bridge Capital provides debtor-in-possession financing to support companies through Chapter 11 reorganization, enabling operational continuity and value preservation across industries.

-Founded in November 2025, Twelve Bridge Capital was established by principals with over 25 years of Wall Street experience spanning investment banking, restructuring advisory, and distressed credit.
+Founded in November 2025, Twelve Bridge Capital was established by principals with experience spanning investment banking, restructuring advisory, and distressed credit.
 Prior to launching the fund, our team worked alongside third-party capital providers backing numerous successful DIP facilities and transactions that facilitated strategic sales or brought prepetition lenders back to the table to extend new financing on improved terms.

 Drawing on this deep transactional experience, we established our own fund to bring independent, court-ready capital directly to companies in need.
 Since inception, we have been rapidly building an expanding portfolio of DIP financings across diverse industries and transaction structures.